 To underpin the two-deck outer extension brackets, a support prop is connected to each of the extension brackets and the vertical frame.
-The support strut is necessary for safety catch scaffolds.

 Either one or two system decks are then fitted to the two-deck extension brackets (see section 4.2.8).